Compound Semiconductor Manufacturing (EPSRC Studentships)

 The MSc is a 12 month, 2 stage programme over three terms which will include specialist lectures from academic staff from our partner universities.
 The end date of the first year is determined by the date of the final MSc exam board.
 Following successful completion of the first year, you will then opt to do your PhD research with one of the four partner universities depending on your project and research interests.
 Once you have successfully completed the MSc part of the programme you will be awarded an MSc qualification.

-During your first year you will be allocated a mentor who will help identify any gaps in skills and expertise and assist with the development of your PhD research project.
-You will participate in CDT-specific activities, including a journal club and weekly tutorials and seminars.
-In the fifth month, you will be matched to a project from a selection of industry inspired challenges and you will conduct a thorough literature search and develop a project plan for the PhD project in an interactive process with supervisors as part of a taught module.
-When your PhD project choice is finalised and planning is reaching an advanced stage, your supervisory group will be formally supplemented with one industrial and two academic supervisors (who in almost all instances will be from different universities) to provide breadth in advice, expertise and outlook.
+During your first year you will be allocated a mentor who will help identify any gaps in skills and expertise.
+Alongside the MSc modules, you will participate in CDT-specific activities, including a journal club and weekly tutorials, seminars from academics and industry partners, and training workshops.
+In the fifth month, you will be matched to a project from a selection of industry inspired challenges and you will conduct a thorough literature search and develop a project plan for the MSc and PhD project in an interactive process with supervisors.
+When your PhD project choice is finalised and planning is reaching an advanced stage, your supervisory group will be formally constituted with one industrial and two academic supervisors (who in almost all instances will be from different universities) to provide breadth in advice, expertise and outlook.

 You will learn how to plan and propose research projects, conduct literature reviews and critiques, code in LabVIEW, design passive and active semiconductor components using industry standard software packages, fabricate semiconductor devices, characterise devices and do full on-wafer characterisation.

 You will have access to the relevant facilities at Cardiff University which include a dedicated CDT office and social space, specialist laboratories, refurbished lecture theatres, and a Clean Room which is used for training.